HigherOrderCO/Kind/DOCUMENTATION.md

 This code isn't incomplete, the datatype has zero constructors.
-This means it is impossible to construct a term `t` with type `Empty`, but we can still accept it as a function argument.
+This means it is impossible to construct a term `t` with type `Empty`, but we can still accept it as the type of a function argument.
 So, what happens if we pattern match against it?

 ```haskell
 import Base#